MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 :::image type="content" source="media/set-up-azure-key-vault.png" alt-text="Steps to set up a linked key vault in audience insights.":::

 The **Key Vault** tile now shows the linked key vault name, resource group, and subscription.
 It's ready to be used in the connection setup.
-For details about which permissions on the key vault are granted to audience insights, go to  [Permissions granted on the key vault to audience insights](#permissions-granted-on-the-key-vault-to-audience-insights), later in this topic.<!--note from editor: Suggested.
-I think it's always good to let the reader know when a link won't take them outside of the current topic.-->
+For details about which permissions on the key vault are granted to audience insights, go to [Permissions granted on the key vault to audience insights](#permissions-granted-on-the-key-vault-to-audience-insights), later in this article.

 ## Use the key vault in the connection setup